JeffBrownTech/twilio-powershell-module/README.md

 # twilio-powershell-module
 This is a PowerShell module that utilizes Twilio's API for different functions.
 This requires a Twilio account to run most of the commands.
-To get started with a free trial to configure an Account SID, Auth Toke, and Phone Number, check out the link below:
+To get started with a free trial to configure an Account SID, Auth Token, and Phone Number, check out the link below:

 [How to Use Your Free Trial Account](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account)